- Genre: Action

 - Year: 1993

-DOOM popularized multiplayer in the genre with two different modes: Cooperative allows players to move through the single-player game together, while Deathmatch is a competitive game type where players blast at each other to collect ‘frag’ points for a kill and re-spawn in a random location after being killed.
+DOOM also popularized multiplayer in the genre, with cooperative and deathmatch modes available.
+The cooperative mode allows players to move through the single-player game together, while deathmatch is a competitive game type where players blast at each other to collect ‘frag’ points for a kill and re-spawn in a random location after being killed.

 Overall, DOOM is an influential game that helped to define the first-person shooter genre and set a standard for many games that followed.